CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 The `cons` function allows for the holding of more than just numbers, other `cons` boxes can hold more `cons` boxes.
-This allows for a rudimentary tree to be defined and used.
-Cons boxes can hold indefinite levels of cons boxes.
+This allows for a rudimentary tree to be defined and used. `cons` boxes can hold indefinite levels of cons boxes.
 Restricted only by the amount of memory a computer holds.

+> From what I can see `cons` boxes are just structs with pointers to arbitrary
+> data.

 ``` scheme
 (cons (cons 1 2)